HP EliteBook x360 1030 G3 Laptop Review: An extremely bright convertible with a matte touchscreen and privacy features

 |The screen shows slow response rates in our tests and will be unsatisfactory for gamers.|

-This means that the measured response time is better than the average of all tested devices (39.6 ms).
+This means that the measured response time is similar to the average of all tested devices (37 ms).

 Screen Flickering / PWM (Pulse-Width Modulation)